-In compliance with a federal law, The Jeanne Clery, Title II “Campus Crime Awareness and Campus Security Act,” the SUNY College at Oneonta provides reports about campus safety and security programs, incidents of crime on campus, and information regarding registered sex offenders.
+In compliance with a federal law, The Jeanne Clery, Title II “Campus Crime Awareness and Campus Security Act,” the SUNY Oneonta provides reports about campus safety and security programs, incidents of crime on campus, and information regarding registered sex offenders.
 Copies of the campus safety and crime reports are available in the following locations:

 - Admissions Office, Alumni Hall, State University of New York College at Oneonta, Oneonta, New York, 13820;

 - Division of Student Development Office, 119 Netzer Administration Building;

 - University Police Department, Alumni Hall, State University of New York College at Oneonta, New York, 13820;

 - At our University Police website, at the tab labeled Campus Crime Report.

 Information concerning registered sex offenders is transmitted to the campus by the New York State Department of Criminal Justice Services (DCJS) and may be obtained from the Chief of Police, c/o University Police Department, and on the University Police website.

 Portions of this code of conduct have been reviewed by Brett Sokolow from the National Center for Higher Education Risk Management www.ncherm.org.
 Some of the language may be proprietary and copyrighted.
 It is licensed to the College at Oneonta for its use and publication.
 All other uses and copying are prohibited without express permission from NCHERM.